Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Yeah, that is scary.

-for sure is the size of the fleet she used estimates vary from 5 to 20 vessels at any one
+Estimates vary from 5 to 20 vessels at any one point.

-point most would have been small fast maneuverable oar and sail driven craft, perfect for hugging the coast but unsuitable for the open sea.
+perfect for hugging the coast but unsuitable for the open sea.

-And that's sort of the main type of sailing she did
+And that's sort of the main type of sailing she did,

 was sort of hugging the coast there.

-I think based on other reading,
+I think, based on other reading,

-these were ships that held 100 people.
+These were ships that held 100 people.

 Like she'd have 100 soldiers or sailors on board each ship.